ga-curriculum/ejs/expressions-in-ejs-output-tags/README.md

 </html>
 ```

-If there is only one of an item the text `"is"` will be used.
-If there is any other amount, the text `"are"` will be used.
+If there is only one of an item the text `is` will be used.
+If there is any other amount, the text `are` will be used.

-This means that when there is only one of an item, we use the correct grammar to describe it.
+This means that when there is only one item, we use the correct grammar to describe it.
 Cool!

-Most logic should typically be handled before data is passed to the view, but it's apporpriate to handle smaller logic like this in a view.
+Most logic should typically be handled before data is passed to the view, but it's appropriate to handle smaller logic like this in a view.